Tips for First-time Homeowners

 It is believed that at least two million pieces of mail were sent out by defendants to victims in at least 17 states.
 Defendants' revenue from this scam is estimated to be in the millions of dollars.

 As alleged in the lawsuit, defendants preyed on desperate homeowners facing foreclosure by selling them participation as plaintiffs in mass joinder lawsuits against mortgage lenders.
-Defendants deceptively led homeowners to believe that by joining these lawsuits, they would stop pending foreclosures, reduce their loan balances or interest rates, obtain money damages, and even receive title to their homes free and clear of their existing mortgage.
+Defendants deceptively led homeowners to believe that by joining these lawsuits, they would stop pending foreclosures, reduce their loan balances or Interest Rates, obtain money damages, and even receive title to their homes free and clear of their existing mortgage.
 Defendants charged homeowners retainer fees of up to $10,000 to join as plaintiffs to a mass joinder lawsuit against their lender or loan servicer.

 Consumers who paid to join the mass joinder lawsuits were frequently unable to receive answers to simple questions, such as whether they had been added to the lawsuit, or even to establish contact with defendants.
 Some consumers lost their homes shortly after paying the retainer fees demanded by defendants.